avilwock/Book-Search-Engine/README.md

 WHEN I click on the Logout button
 THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
 ```

+## Access

+To access the repository for this site please visit: https://github.com/avilwock/Book-Search-Engine.

+To access the project deployed through Render, please visit: https://book-search-engine-73ed.onrender.com/

+## Usage

+To use this site, please visit the above link.
+You will need to sign up with a username, email, and password.
+Once signed up you can view books by typing the titles, authors, or keywords into the search engine.

+To save a book to your list, click on the button underneath the book that says, 'Save This Book!'.
+To view your saved books, please click the See Your Books link at the top of the page on the right.
+On this page if you have books they will be displayed on the page, if not it will say you have no books saved.
+To remove a book from your list, please click 'Delete Book'.

+## Credits

+With thanks to:

+Logan Garland, Coding Bootcamp, University of Irvine California

+## License

+MIT License